tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   connections using different protocols (e.g. QUIC, etc.)

 - entirely remove the constructs and implementations of the legacy peer implementation.

 - establish and enforce clearer chains of responsibility for connection establishment (e.g. handshaking, setup,) which is currently shared between three components.

 - report better metrics regarding the into the state of peers and network connectivity, which are opaque outside of the system.
 This is constrained at the moment as a side effect of the split responsibility for connection establishment.

-- extend the PEX system to include service information so that ndoes in the network weren't necessarily homogeneous.
+- extend the PEX system to include service information so that nodes in the network weren't necessarily homogeneous.

 While maintaining a bespoke peer management layer would seem to distract from